 Florida Public Bus Accidents

 Millions of Americans rely on public buses every day to get to work, go to school, or just get from one place to the next.
 In general, riding a public bus is very safe.
-In fact, while passenger vehicles yield 6.53 deaths per billion passenger-miles, public buses only yield .2 deaths.1 However the omnipresence of buses for city dwellers is not without risk.
+In fact, while passenger vehicles yield 6.53 deaths per billion passenger-miles, public buses only yield 2 deaths.
+However the omnipresence of buses for city dwellers is not without risk.

 Bus accidents are rare, but can have real and lasting consequences when they occur.
 Attentive driving and walking can greatly reduce the risks of these accidents.

-Who to Call if injured in an accident on or with a public bus in Florida
+Who to call if injured in bus accidents in Florida

 If you or someone you love has been injured in an accident with a public bus, it is important to seek legal counsel to get the justice you deserve.
 SWFL attorneys at Goldstein, Buckley, Cechman, Rice, and Purtz have over 50 years of legal experience in dealing with personal injuries.
 We have six offices located in Southwest Florida.
 Our offices are conveniently located in Fort Myers (2 offices to serve you), Cape Coral, Lehigh Acres, Naples and Port Charlotte.
-Contact us today to schedule a free consultation.
+Contact us today.